asizikov/asizikov.github.io/content/blog/2024-04-01-github-actions-multi-repo.md

 - [chain-builds/source-code-frontend](https://github.com/chain-builds/source-code-frontend): This repository contains the frontend code, a Node.js application.
 - [chain-builds/micro-service](https://github.com/chain-builds/micro-service): This repository is for a Python service, complete with tests.

-For the purposes of this post, the specific functionalities of these applications are not important; they are just templates that I quicky scafolded for this post.
+For the purposes of this post, the specific functionalities of these applications are not important; they are just templates that I quickly scaffolded for this post.
-Let's suppose that these services are part of one large busines application, requiring collective build, testing, and deployment processes.
+Let's suppose that these services are part of one large business application, requiring collective build, testing, and deployment processes.

 ## Triggers

 Since our main build pipeline defined in the `chain-builds/builds` repository, we need to be able to trigger in from every dependent repository.

-This is quite easy to achieve with GitHub Actions, specifically by emmiting the the [`repository_dispatch` event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#repository_dispatch).
+This is quite easy to achieve with GitHub Actions, specifically by emitting the [`repository_dispatch` event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#repository_dispatch).

 ```yaml
 #https://github.com/chain-builds/builds/.github/workflows/build.yml